ArtemGontar/agentsgang-landing/legal/privacy_policy.md

-# Privacy Policy for ProtoHive
+# Privacy Policy for AgentsGang

 **Last Updated:** June 18, 2025

-Welcome to ProtoHive!
+Welcome to AgentsGang!
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our platform.
 As a company based in Spain, we are committed to complying with the General Data Protection Regulation (GDPR) and other international privacy standards.

 ## 1. Who We Are

-ProtoHive ("we," "us," or "our") is a platform providing AI-agents for various use cases.
+AgentsGang ("we," "us," or "our") is a platform providing AI-agents for various use cases.
 Our legal entity is a sole proprietorship registered in Spain.

 ## 2. Information We Collect